40+4, Art is not enough! Not Enough! or the Making of the Arts in Shanghai (‘80’s-2008). Artists interviews

 2. Is an artist corruptible?
 Are you corruptible?

-3. Have you ever been doubtful of you being an artist?
+3. Have you ever been doubtful of you yourself being an artist?

 4. How do you deal with critics and criticism of your work?